Interseminars Graduate Fellowships

 SKIP TO APPLICATION INFORMATION

-The Interseminars fellowship is an eighteen-month interdisciplinary graduate experience that runs from the summer of 2023 through the fall of 2024.
-Students in the fellowship receive a full academic year of support (2023-2024, $25,000) plus two summer stipends (summer 2023 and 2024, $5,000 per year), and an additional $2,250 in research funds, for students across the arts and humanities to seek interdisciplinary training for their research projects, creative portfolios, and public humanities work.
+The Interseminars fellowship is an eighteen-month interdisciplinary graduate experience that runs from the summer of 2024 through the fall of 2025.
+Students in the fellowship receive a full academic year of support (2024–2025, $25,000) plus two summer stipends (summer 2024 and 2025, $5,000 per year), and an additional $2,250 in research funds.

 INFO SESSION